kata-containers/kata-containers/tools/osbuilder/rootfs-builder/README.md

 #### Confidential containers support

 When building the rootfs for confidential containers if `SKOPEO=yes` is set then the `skopeo` package is built and added into the rootfs.
-It also adds the signature verification proof of concept files.
 If `UMOCI=yes` is set then the `umoci` package is built and added into the rootfs.
-For more info on these, see [the documentation](signed-container-artifacts/README.md).